Hepatitis A, also called 'hep A' is a virus that causes inflammation or damage in the liver.

 Once you’ve had hepatitis A, you can’t get it again.

-There is a vaccine available to protect against the transmission of hepatitis A. Two doses of the vaccine are recommended for best protection.
+There is a vaccine available to protect against the transmission of Hepatitis A. Two doses of the vaccine, six months apart are recommended for best protection.

-Anyone who wants to protect themselves against hepatitis A can talk to their vaccination provider about getting vaccinated.
+Anyone who wants to protect themselves against hepatitis A can talk to their immunisation provider about getting vaccinated.